Global cultural flows: Ethnoscape

 The ethnoscape refers to human migration, the flow of people across boundaries.
 This includes migrants, refugees, exiles, and tourists, among other moving individuals and groups, all of whom appear to affect the politics of (and between) nations to a considerable degree.

 Ethnoscapes allow for one to recognize that their notions of space, place, and community have become much more complex—indeed, a ‘single community’ may now be dispersed across the globe.
 Appadurai claims that this is not to say there are no relatively stable communities and networks of kinship, friendship, work, and leisure, as well as of birth, residence, and other filial forms.
 Rather, it highlights that the shape of these stabilities is warped by human motion, as more people deal with the realities of having to move or the desires of wanting to move.

 Tourism, in particular, generally provide people from developed countries with contact to people in the Developing World.

 Technoscape

-The technoscape is the flow of technology (mechanical and informational) and the ability to move such technology at rapid speeds.
-The flow of technology especially increases as the pace of technological innovation increases.
+The term technoscape refers to the rapid global movement of technology, both mechanical and informational systems, and the ways such technology reshapes cultural and economic life.
+As technological innovation accelerates, devices, networks and infrastructures increasingly transcend national boundaries.

-Accordingly, the introduction of new technology (e.g., the Internet) increases cultural interactions and exchanges.
-For example, smartphones are moved across boundaries and radically affect day-to-day life for individuals all along the commodity chain.
+For example, the spread of the internet, mobile phones and digital platforms has transformed not just communication, but production, labor and consumption worldwide.
+Technologies thus both enable and reflect cultural flows, merging previously separated domains of economics, media and identity.